Doctor

 County Durham and Darlington NHS Trust previously admitted it had carried out “more extensive surgery than was clinically necessary” in some cases, and said a review was underway by the Royal College of Surgeons (RCS).

-It has now been revealed that 12 women have been contacted regarding failings in their care which has seen them come to harm.
+It was revealed earlier this year that 12 women had been contacted regarding failings in their care which had seen them come to harm.
 At least 60 more cases are subject to investigation, and more women have since come forward.

 The RCS report revealed cases where cancers were missed, mastectomies may not have been necessary, incidents of chemotherapy not being offered, and surgery being carried out to remove lymph nodes when not clinically necessary.